Storm Drain Marking

 As rainwater flows over roads, parking lots and driveways, it can collect litter, car wash detergent, oil, gas, fertilizer, pesticides and anything else that will float or dissolve in the water.
 These substances can affect drinking water quality and harm the environment.

 NEVER dump any substance in or around a storm drain!
 This includes paint, antifreeze, soapy water and oil.
 The only substance that should be allowed to enter a storm drain is pure rainwater.
-Immediately report any illegal dumping to the City of Chilliwack at (604) 793-2907.
+Report any dumping of substances in and around storm drains to the City of Chilliwack at (604) 793-2907.

 Storm Drain Marking with blue faucets